 We live in the information age.
 We live in a period where information has never been more abundant, while at the same time, more easily accessible.
-If I want to find out how to make cheesecake using Greek yogurt, I can find a recipe within seconds (here’s one, by the way – it’s delicious).
-If I want to improve my poker skills, I can watch thousands of hours of study videos where professionals dissect nearly every area of the game.
-If I want to get caught up on the latest world news, I turn not to my radio or television, but my community-driven news aggregation websites and podcasts.
+If you want to find out how to make cheesecake using Greek yogurt, you can find a recipe within seconds.
+You can watch thousands of hours of study videos where professionals dissect nearly every area of the game, if you want to improve your poker skills.
+If you want to get caught up on the latest world news, you might turn to your radio or television, but instead your community-driven news aggregation websites and podcasts.

-But these are just examples of how I personally use the wealth of information as an individual.
+But these are just a few examples of how you can use the wealth of information as an individual.
 Entire industries have also been shaped by the recent boom in information quantity, quality, and processing power.
 The finance industry has changed from men in suits on Wall Street yelling at each other to specially designed computers crunching numbers using the latest financial models, often optimized to the millisecond.
 The operations industry has been so heavily optimized and automated that it’s tough to find something out of stock in Wal-Mart.
-Seriously, if you have the time, read up on how Wal-Mart and Amazon handle operations and logistics, it’s incredibly fascinating.

 The education industry is no different.
 There are so many opportunities to analyze and find insights from the information that we have; so many ways that we can improve how our content is written, how our teachers teach, and how our students can succeed.